“Every new thing creates two new questions and two new opportunities” - Jeff Bezos.

 Why only ten slides?

 According to Kawasaki, listeners cannot understand and retain more than ten concepts at a time.
-The ten pointers you select depend on your pitch, but ideally, it should identify a problem, give a solution, and describe ways of achieving it.
+The ten pointers you select depend on the pitch for your business, but ideally, it should identify a problem, give a solution, and describe ways of achieving it.

 Studies have found that adults pay attention for 15-20 minutes at a time during a lecture.
 Secondly, during a 50-minute lecture, most adults cannot retain or recollect information shared with them recently.
 As a result, Kawasaki concluded that the ideal length of presentation should be 20 minutes or lesser.

 What’s so special about the 30 point font?

 As a listener, how often do you pay attention to slides using 11 or 12-point text?